 - An antibiotic is important if they are feverish.

-- Under 2 weeks: Usually not infectious in nature and antibiotic is rarely needed.
+- Under two weeks: Usually not infectious in nature and antibiotic is rarely needed.
 Use Amoxicillin or Clavamox at 10 mg/lb (once daily).
 You can put in milk replacer.

-- Over 2 weeks: Amoxicillin has worked well but Cephalexin 10 mg/lb (twice daily) is also relatively safe.
-With kidney and liver function minimal until 6 weeks, use caution going to sulfa until after weaning.
+- Over two weeks: Amoxicillin has worked well but Cephalexin 10 mg/lb (twice daily) is also relatively safe.
+With kidney and liver function minimal until six weeks, use caution going to sulfa until after weaning.

 Long-term control is achieved by putting moms on probiotic.
 It is important that you use a probiotic designed to pass the stomach acid or your results will be disappointing.
 Try Doc Roy's® GI Synbiotics Gel and Granules if you want to put in food and Health-Gard liquid if you want to go in water.
 Use 30 days before birth and two weeks after birth.
 Both bypass the stomach and become active in the intestine where it is needed.
 The goal is to get mom normal so mom gives only good bacteria to her kittens or puppies.
 With time, we will get rid of the cause from our mom's system.
 It has worked well on issues such as Campylobacter, Salmonella and E-Coli diarrhea.

 It is always helpful to get a diagnosis if diarrhea cannot be controlled.
-Read Puppy Diarrhea – Common Causes to learn more about the common causes of diarrhea.
 Until we find the answer, we do have techniques that help control the issue.